ornellaramosv/PythonTesting/README.md

   - Python Introduction
     - Python Programming: Beginner
     - Python Programming: Beginner
+  - Data Analysis and Visualization
+    - Panda and NumPy Fundamentals

 # What I am learning
   - Data Analysis and Visualization
-    - Panda and NumPy Fundamentals
+    - Exploratory Data Visualization

 **The important thing is to learn!**